avrajanz/avrajanz.github.io/research.md

 ---
 layout: page
-title: Research
 ---

 📖 **Narratives and Cultural Change:** In my dissertation, I use computational methods to trace the emergence and evolution of cultural ideas about the self, identity, and agency.
 Drawing on an original, large-scale dataset of digitized autobiographies, I map the historical development of now-ubiquitous ideas about the self--like the importance of being "hardworking" or "emotionally expressive."
 My research pinpoints the origins of gendered fractures in cultural conceptions of the self.

-📊 **Causal Modeling and Language Use:** I'm also interested in modeling the causes and consequences of discursive trends.
-With [Dennis Yi Tenen](https://dennistenen.com/) and [Moacir P. de Sá Pereira](https://moacir.com/), I'm modeling the impact of a 1990s GOP initiative that encouraged Republicans to use specific, emotionally charged terms on political speech.
-With [Siwei Cheng](https://siwei-cheng.github.io/), I'm investigating how references to specific topics in sociological conference papers shape their probability of eventual publication.
+📊 **Causal Modeling and Language Use:** I also model the causes of discursive trends and the consequences of language and framing choices.
+With [Dennis Yi Tenen](https://dennistenen.com/) and [Moacir P. de Sá Pereira](https://moacir.com/), I'm modeling the impact of a 1990s GOP initiative that encouraged Republicans to use emotionally charged terms on long-term speech trends in Congress.
+With [Siwei Cheng](https://siwei-cheng.github.io/), I'm investigating how the topical focus and framing of sociological conference papers shape their probability of eventual publication.

 🧑‍🦽 **Intersectional Identities and Discrimination:** I use experiments to investigate how individuals respond to multifaceted presentations of identity.
 With Nnamdi Jogwe, I fielded a large-scale audit study on racialized disability discrimination, sending matched actors to visit 1,600 businesses in NYC to request to urgently access the restroom due to their disability.
 With [Gunn Birkelund](https://www.sv.uio.no/iss/english/people/aca/gunnb/) and [Edvard Nergård Larsen](https://www.samfunnsforskning.no/english/people/res/edvardnl/), I've published a meta-analysis on gender-based hiring discrimination in male- and female-dominated occupations.